rcohen0511/TwilioEducation/README.md

 	                        node sms.js

-Be sure to swap the environment variables on lines 48 and 49 if you do not have environment variables with these names:
+Be sure to swap the environment variables on line 125 if you do not have environment variables with these names:

 	process.env.TWILIO_PHONE_NUMBER
 	process.env.CELL_PHONE_NUMBER